istio/istio.io/_docs/tasks/traffic-management/egress-tcp.md

 ---
 {% include home.html %}

 The [Control Egress Traffic]({{home}}/docs/tasks/traffic-management/egress.html) task demonstrated how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed from applications inside the mesh.
-To remind: by default, Istio-enabled applications are unable to access URLs outside the cluster.
+A quick reminder: by default, Istio-enabled applications are unable to access URLs outside the cluster.
 To enable such access, [egress rules]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule) must be defined, or, alternatively, [direct access to external services]({{home}}/docs/tasks/traffic-management/egress.html#calling-external-services-directly) must be configured.

 This task describes how to configure Istio to expose external TCP services to applications inside the Istio service mesh.